sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

    .. note::
       The exclamation mark (**!**) is used to run commands using the underlying operating system.
 When we run *!ls* in the notebook it is the same as running *ls* in the terminal.

+      <<<does the tool save the output anywhere? we should mention how to download from SEPAL if desired>>>

 Part 3.
 Data visualization
 ---------------------------